Preparing spin-squeezed states in Rydberg atom arrays via quantum optimal control: Introduction

 In this work, we propose a quantum optimal control approach to generate highly squeezed states in Rydberg atom arrays with Ising-type van der Waals interactions.
+A key distinction from several previous studies on the generation of SSS through quantum control lies in the structure of our Hamiltonian, which is dominated by short-range interactions rather than by all-to-all couplings.
 Using gradient-based optimization, we construct time-dependent control fields that produce SSS with predefined magnetization and squeezing axes.
 For systems up to $ N=8 $, our method approaches the lower bound for the Wineland parameter and phase sensitivity.
 We analyze the unitary dynamics under the optimized pulses and assess the robustness of the protocol in the presence of dephasing noise.
 Furthermore, we show that pulse sequences optimized for $N=10$ can be seamlessly transferred to larger systems, yielding a Wineland parameter as low as $ \xi_W^2 \approx 0.227 $ for $ N=50 $, compared to \( \xi_W^2 \approx 0.41 \) obtained via conventional quench dynamics.